-- Unionlearn’s online ICT SkillCheck is available.
-An online tool that asks people a short set of questions on areas like using the internet, working with digital information and computer security to help find their level of skills and think about where they would like to develop.
+- Unionlearn’s online ICT SkillCheck is an online tool.
+It asks a short set of questions on areas like using the internet, working with digital information and computer security to help people find their level of skills and think about where they would like to develop.
 It's free to use after a quick registration process and is available as a web version, and as an app.
-Union Learning Reps can use with members to help identify where they need or want to learn more.
+Union Learning Reps can use this with members to help identify where they need or want to learn more.

 - Many union learning centres offer digital skills training.
 Find a union learning centre near you by using the unionlearn directory of union-led learning centres and spaces.
 Information on over 150 centres can be found in the directory.